 Although the ACIP has not made a recommendation about vaccinating adults who have been diagnosed with invasive pneumococcal disease, we suggest that all survivors of invasive pneumococcal disease receive PCV13 followed by PPSV23.
 Even if they have not been diagnosed with one of the conditions listed above, they have proven themselves to be susceptible, and infection with one serotype does not provide protection against other serotypes.

-●For immunocompromised adults or adults with or advanced kidney disease (algorithm 2), functional or anatomic asplenia (algorithm 3), a CSF leak, or a cochlear implant (algorithm 4) who are any age (including those ≥65 years of age) and who have not previously received either PCV13 or PPSV23, a single dose of PCV13 should be given, followed by a dose of PPSV23 ≥8 weeks later.
+●Immunocompromised adults or adults who are at particularly high risk for pneumococcal infections because of advanced kidney disease (algorithm 2), functional or anatomic asplenia (algorithm 3), a CSF leak, or a cochlear implant (algorithm 4) who are any age (including those ≥65 years of age) and who have not previously received either PCV13 or PPSV23 should receive a single dose of PCV13 followed by a dose of PPSV23 ≥8 weeks later.
 If such individuals have already received PPSV23, a single dose of PCV13 should be given one year after the administration of PPSV23.

 ●The ACIP states that, for individuals ≥65 years of age without any of the conditions described in the previous bullet, PPSV23 should be given ≥1 year following PCV13 and at least 5 years after the most recent dose of PPSV23 (algorithm 5) .
-In 2015, the recommended timing for administration of PPSV23 following PCV13 administration in immunocompetent adults ≥65 years of age was changed from 6-12 months to ≥1 year to simplify the administration schedule.
 As noted above, we give only PPSV23 (but not PCV13) for otherwise healthy individuals ≥65 years of age; our recommendation for such individuals differs from that of the ACIP.
 (See 'PCV13 and PPSV23' above.)

 ●For patients with an indication for PCV13 who have previously received one or more doses of PPSV23 but have not received PCV13, a single dose of PCV13 should be given if at least one year has elapsed since the last PPSV23 dose was given.